Riib11/ProgrammingLanguages/Craft/notes.md

 ## Compilation

-Compiling a Craft program is divided into two phases.
+Compiling a Craft program is divided into several phases:

-### Expansion
+1. **Expansion**

-First, the compiler scans through the  program and fully expands all expressions.
+The compiler scans through the  program and fully expands all expressions.
 This means adding in parentheses and seperating variable spaces and all that, as well as shifting everything other than names to the right of the type judgement `:`s.
 Observe:

     Define f x := x + 1
     Define lemma : ∃ (x y:Bool), x = y ∧ x = false